 All of our food is prepared from scratch, in-house by chef/owner Lisa Benusa and chef Mark Henry.
 Each menu is created specifically for our couples and can be tailored to suit any dietary need or wish.
 Also, our large vegetable and herb garden supplies us with seasonal ingredients year-round.

 The Mill is equipped with a full permanent bar and can also include an outdoor bar or specialty drink stations.
 The main bar offers a large selection of sparkling, red and white wines, including several regional favorites.
-Its large beer selection is complete with 8 local drafts.
+Its large beer selection is complete with 7 drafts brewed fresh, right up the hill at Fine Creek Brewing Company.
 A full line of top-shelf spirits is also available and sodas, juices, and mixers are always stocked and included in your bar packaging.